vasily-kartashov/vasily-kartashov.github.io/_posts/2016-06-10-creating-null-safe-comparators.md

 tags: java
 ---

-Domain objects can be quite tricky to sort.
-Depending on business requirements it my take considerable effort to look for all edge cases while producing a robust sorting order.

-Let's say we have client database where we sort users by their city first, then by zip code, then by last name and then by first name.
-If any of those properties are not set we want to move users to the end of the list.
-You also may want to ignore case when comparing cities.
-Here's an example of a simple result set in a tabulated form
+Sorting domain objects can be challenging because it may require significant effort to consider all edge cases and produce a robust sorting order that meets business requirements.
+For example, consider a client database where users are sorted first by city, then by zip code, then by last name, and finally by first name.
+If any of these properties are not set, we want to move the user to the end of the list.
+It may also be necessary to ignore the case when comparing cities.
+An example of a simple result set in tabulated form is shown below:

     | Brisbane  | 4000 | Burke     | Jason   |
     | Brisbane  | null | Appleseed | Frank   |